Here's what you need to know about Idaho's abortion law after Roe v. Wade was overturned

 Prior to Idaho's abortion ban, the state had three clinics that provided abortions – all in the southern part of the state.

-And that health center in Walla Walla only offers medication abortions – the two-pill combination of mifepristone and misoprostol that can be taken to end a pregnancy up to 11 weeks.
+The clinic in Ontario offers medication abortions – the two-pill combination of mifepristone and misoprostol that can be taken to end a pregnancy up to 11 weeks – and in-clinic, surgical abortions, according to Kristi Scdoris, Director of Marketing and Communications for Planned Parenthood Columbia Willamette, which operates the clinic.

-For in-clinic abortions performed by a doctor or nurse, the closest providers are in Kennewick, Washington or Bend, Oregon.
+Other neighboring providers for in-clinic abortions are in Kennewick, Washington or Bend, Oregon.

 How many Idahoans are getting abortions?

-Of the roughly 353,000 women of reproductive age in Idaho, about 2,000 Idahoans had abortions in 2020 – either here or out of state – according to the most recent data available from state health officials.
+Of the roughly 353,000 women of reproductive age in Idaho, nearly 2,000 Idahoans had abortions in 2021 – either here or out of state – according to the most recent data available from state health officials.
+That’s 22 fewer abortions performed on Idaho residents than in 2020.

 The women most likely to seek an abortion were between the ages of 20-24, weren’t married and had never undergone the procedure before.